The View: Jedediah Bila Gets Bashing From Co-Hosts For Taking Trump’s Side And Saying Hollywood Should Not Be Involved In Politics

 Jedediah Bila got a bashing from her View co-hosts as they all weighed in on Meryl Streep’s anti-Trump speech at the Golden Globes.
 According to the Daily Mail, the 37-year-old former Fox News contributor in an on-air segment Monday said that she understood the right to free speech and believed Meryl Streep was a gifted actress, but felt that an esteemed Hollywood event was not the place to be talking politics.

 “She [Meryl Streep] made me turn it off, if I’m being honest.
 Not because I don’t respect her right to an opinion, not because—I think she’s a phenomenally talented actress.
-But when I turn on an awards show, I don’t want to lectured about politics.
+But when I turn on an awards show, I don’t want to be lectured about politics.
 There are people out there who love Meryl Streep and love her acting, but don’t want to be made to feel they’re being marginalized for their politics in a moment that’s not about politics.”

 The View host Jedediah Bila sparked a disagreement with her co-hosts over Meryl Streep's Golden… https://t.co/0vLQKzubRr @DailyMailCeleb